Eugust/api_yatube_final_version/README.md

 # API for Yatube
 ## Description
-####Draft training course Yandex.Practicum
+Draft training course Yandex.Practicum.
-####The project is designed to hone API programming skills on the example of a social network
+The project is designed to hone API programming skills on the example of a social network
 ## Install
 Clone the repository and go to it on the command line: